Testing whether a Learning Procedure is Calibrated: Introduction

 Given a parametric model and a dataset purported to be generated from the model, the modern workflow for parameter inference first identifies a statistical paradigm (e.g.\ Bayesian inference), performs any required numerical computation using an appropriate numerical method, then inspects the results and refines the approach until some \textit{desiderata} (e.g.\ posterior predictive checks, or a convergence diagnostic for a Markov chain Monte Carlo method) are satisfied.
 This paper takes a holistic perspective and refers to the overall workflow as a \textit{learning procedure}.
 Our focus is on learning procedures that produce distributional output, examples of which include workflows based on Bayesian and generalised Bayesian inference \citep{Bissiri2016}, fractional posteriors \citep{Bhattacharya2019}, empirical Bayes \citep{Casella1985}, variational Bayes \citep{Blei2017}, approximate Bayesian computation \citep{beaumont2002approximate}, Bayesian synthetic likelihood \citep{price2018bayesian}, and also approaches that have a non-Bayesian motivation, such as the maximum entropy approach \citep{jaynes1982rationale}.

-It is natural to hope that a learning procedure is \textit{calibrated}, in the sense that the true data-generating parameters are plausible as samples from the distributional output.\footnote{The term \textit{calibration} is unfortunately overloaded in the statistical literature, being used also to refer to the parameter inference task in applications that involve a computer model.
-For example, \cite{kennedy2001bayesian} write that ``\textit{the process of fitting the model to the observed data by adjusting the parameters is known as calibration}''.
-For avoidance of doubt, we use the standard terminology of \textit{parameter inference} to refer to the task of estimating parameters of a model, and we reserve the term \textit{calibration} for the specific notions proposed in this paper. } Indeed, a learning procedure that is \textit{not} calibrated can produce inferences and predictions that are either biased or over/under-confident.
+It is natural to hope that a learning procedure is \textit{calibrated}, in the sense that the true data-generating parameters are plausible as samples from the distributional output.
+Indeed, a learning procedure that is \textit{not} calibrated can produce inferences and predictions that are either biased or over/under-confident, and lead users to draw spurious conclusions in model selection problems.
 The consequences of over-confidence, in particular, could be dire when those inferences are used in safety-critical applications.
 This point has been discussed at length in the literature, such as in investigating frequentist coverage of credible sets in Bayesian inference and in calibrating probabilistic forecasts.
 However, the literature appears to lack a definition of ``calibration'' that is sufficiently general to be applied to an arbitrary learning procedure that produces distributional output.
 The aim of this paper is to introduce a general definition of ``calibration'' and accompany this with a methodology for testing whether a learning procedure is calibrated.

+The term \textit{calibration} is unfortunately overloaded in the statistical literature.
+It is also used to refer to the parameter inference task in applications that involve a computer model.
+For example, \cite{kennedy2001bayesian} write that ``\textit{the process of fitting the model to the observed data by adjusting the parameters is known as calibration}''.
+For avoidance of doubt, we use the standard terminology of \textit{parameter inference} to refer to the task of estimating parameters of a model.
+The term `calibration' is also used in the literature on forecast assessment.
+There the useage is close to the notions proposed in this paper, though in that literature the focus is on testing calibration at the level of the \emph{data} rather than at the level of the parameters.
+This is discussed further in \cref{subsubsec: strong existing,subsubsec: related weak}.
+We reserve the term \textit{calibration} for the specific notions proposed in this paper.